Query Time Series Data#

 (Optional) Secondary index

 The endpoint is easy to understand and use.
-After /data/, you specify your workspace ID and dataset ID path parameters, enter your primary index (key) value, and add any query parameters you want.
+After /data/core/ and dataset ID path parameters, enter your primary index (key) value, and add any query parameters you want.

 Important